 FR Registration How to Register as a smaller fundraising charity

-The Fundraising Regulator’s voluntary registration system is now open to Charities registered in England and Wales.
+The Fundraising Regulator’s voluntary registration system is now open to Charities registered in England, Wales and Northern Ireland.

 Each organisation will receive access details for the registration pack within 7 working days of payment being processed.
 The registration pack includes the ‘Registered With’ badge in several formats and guidelines for logo usage.